Green Island Top 10 Attractions

 2. Marineland Melanesia

-There are not many experiences that can top taking a walk on the seafloor of the Great Barrier Reef!
+Not many experiences can top taking a walk on the seafloor of the Great Barrier Reef!
 Let the Seawalker team set you up with a helmet and guide you on tour 5 metres below the surface.

 This is a fun and safe activity for swimmers and non-swimmers and is undoubtedly a must-have for your Instagram page.